 What is a Commonwealth supported place?

-• you are an Australian citizen, who studies some of your course while living in Australia
+• an Australian citizen who will study at least one unit of your course while living in Australia

-• you are a Pacific Engagement Visa (PEV) holder, who studies your entire course while living in Australia.
+• a Pacific engagement visa (PEV) holder who will study the entire course while living in Australia.

 What is a fee-paying place?

-A fee-paying place means the University does not receive any government funding and you must contribute the full cost of your course.
-If you are not eligible for a CSP, you will be offered a fee-paying place.
-Tuition fees depend on the units you enrol in, your course and the year you commence.
-As a domestic fee-paying student, you may be eligible to defer your fees with a Government FEE-HELP loan.
+In a fee-paying place, you pay the full tuition fee set by Deakin, without any government subsidy.
+This is most common in postgraduate degrees.
+Some undergraduate courses offer both CSP and fee-paying places, and if you’re not eligible for a CSP, you’ll be offered a fee-paying place.
+Tuition fees vary depending on the units you study, your course and your commencement year.
+As a domestic fee-paying student, you may be eligible to defer your fees with a FEE-HELP loan.

 Find out more about FEE-HELP